-This is a project-based interaction design course centered around hands-on technological tutorials for prototyping, design workshops, literature on tangible user interfaces, dynamic shape displays, programmable materials, with two major projects, as well as various guest lectures from relevant fields of HCI, interaction design and enabling technologies.
+This is a project-based interaction design course centered around hands-on technological tutorials for prototyping, design workshops, the literature on tangible user interfaces, dynamic shape displays, programmable materials, with two major students’ group projects to design TUIs, as well as various guest lectures from relevant fields of HCI, interaction design and enabling technologies.

 Students will design and develop experimental user interfaces, applications, and/or enabling technologies using sketches, animation, physical mockups, and working prototypes to solicit studio discussion.
 Course enrollment is limited to around 30 to keep a design studio atmosphere.